 Teething Jewelry for Moms

 Babies like to gnaw on all kinds of things, especially things that really don’t belong in their mouths.
-Next time baby reaches for the remote as a snack, hand her a sweet wooden teether, like one from HABA, Camden Rose or this sweet owl teether from Etsy shop Little Alouette.
-They’re handmade in Ohio from locally sourced hardwoods and are available either unfinished or finished with certified organic flaxseed oil.
+Next time baby reaches for the remote as a snack, hand her a sweet wooden teether, like this Amyster Wooden Teether Ring.
+This wooden teether is made with natural non-toxic wood and food-grade silicone.
+It’s safe for baby and provides natural relief from teething pain.

 Sophie the Giraffe has been helping babies get through teething for more than 50 years.
 Made of 100% natural rubber (BPA- and phthalate-free) and food paint, this squeaky toy made in the French Alps will likely prove to be one of your babe’s faves.
-We’re also fans of this Hevea panda teether, made from 100% natural rubber latex (free of BPA, PVC, pthalates and artificial colors; $13.50).
+We’re also fans of this Hevea Panda Teether, made from 100% natural rubber latex (free of BPA, PVC, pthalates and artificial colors).

 Sometimes a change of scenery or activity is all it takes to help distract baby from teething pain, at least temporarily.
 Try running a bath for baby—the warm water may help him to relax—or even just some giving some unexpected cuddle time.

-Another popular option for teething tots is silicone teethers, like those from Born Free or this one from Lifefactory (shown).
+Another popular option for teething tots are silicone teethers, like this Comotomo Silicone Baby Teether.
 Dishwasher safe, this teether is BPA-, phthalate-, PVC- and latex-free.
-It can be stuck in the fridge or freezer, and best of all, worn by mama as a funky little bracelet, so relief is always close at hand.
-Available in a rainbow of bright colors.
+This comforting teether features a non-choking design with multiple grabbing and biting points so relief is always close at hand.

-This teether from Sassy is not only multi-textured and water-filled (ideal for chilling in the fridge), but it vibrates when baby chomps on the water-filled section, which helps stimulate gums.
+The First Years Massaging Action Teether is not only multi-textured, it gently vibrates when baby chomps on the star points, which helps stimulate gums.

-If baby is old enough (around 6 months), try offering a slow flow sippy cup of cool water to suck on for comfort.
+If baby is old enough (around 4 months), try offering a slow flow sippy cup like this Munchkin LATCH Transition Cup filled with cool water to suck on for comfort.